-The common dropshipping method most entrepreneurs practice is selling low-cost items at a 40% markup while targeting cold traffic made up of impulse buyers.
+The common dropshipping method most entrepreneurs practice is selling low-cost items at a 40% markup while targeting cold traffic made up of online impulse buyers.

 High-ticket items, in contrast, are items that have a minimum wholesale price of $200 that you mark up 30-40% while targeting warm traffic with an intent to purchase.